abi-sheks/mutter-cli/README.md

 ## Displaying users, servers, channels, roles, members and messages
 Use the format `display-item` to display a list of said item.
 Here, users, servers, channels and messages are currently supported.
 NOTE : specify server_name for display-messages, display-members and display-roles.
-## Sending direct messages to other users
-Use `dm receiver_name` and enter the message upon being prompted.
-Use `show-dms user` to show dm history with the user mentioned. (requires login).
 ## Creating a new role for a server
 Use `create-role server_name role_name role_permission` to create a new role for a server (owner privileges required).
 Note that role names must be unique for a server.
 Permissions can be - owner, moderator or member (by default).
 ## Assign an existing role in a server to a member